yellowdog/python-examples-templates/agent-installer/linux/README.md

 **Java installation can be suppressed** if Java (v11 or greater) is already installed, by setting the environment variable `YD_INSTALL_JAVA` in the script to anything other than `"TRUE"`.
 Note that the Agent startup script expects to find a Java v11+ runtime at `/usr/bin/java`: an existing installation can be verified by running `/usr/bin/java --version`, to check the java executable exists and that it satisfies the version requirement.

-There are optional script sections for adding the `yd-agent` user to the list of passwordless sudoers, and for adding an SSH public key.
-Uncomment these sections (and supply an SSH public key) if you wish to add these features.

 The script is designed to work with recent Linux distributions based on **Debian**, **Red Hat**, and **SUSE**.
 The following specific distributions have been tested, using AWS:

 - Ubuntu 22.04